Nicola Richards

-Nicola Faye Richards (born 19 December 1994) is a British politician who has served as the Member of Parliament (MP) for West Bromwich East since the 2019 general election.
+Nicola Faye Richards (born 19 December 1994) is a British politician.
+She was the Member of Parliament (MP) for West Bromwich East from 2019 to 2024.
 She is a member of the Conservative Party.
+Prior to her parliamentary career, Richards was a councillor.
+Her constituency was abolished at the 2024 general election.

 Early life and career

-Richards grew up in Dudley.
+Nicola Richards was born on 19 December 1994 and grew up in Dudley.
 She attended The Kingswinford School in Kingswinford. and later King Edward VI College, Stourbridge for sixth form.
 Richards studied politics at the University of Birmingham, graduating with an upper second class degree in 2016.
 While at university, she was a caseworker for Dudley South MP Chris Kelly, and later for his successor Mike Wood.

-After university, Richards worked as a communications officer for Margot James, Stourbridge MP.
+After university, Richards worked as a communications officer for Stourbridge MP Margot James.
 Richards then worked in public relations for the Jewish Leadership Council, and the Holocaust Educational Trust.
+Before being elected to Parliament, Richards worked for Mayor of the West Midlands Andy Street as a content creator.

 Richards was elected as a Conservative councillor for Kingswinford North and Wall Heath on the Dudley Metropolitan Borough Council in 2015, and was re-elected in 2019.
 She was the chair of the local Young Conservatives group and a vice-chair of the Dudley South Conservative Association.
 Richards supported Brexit in the 2016 UK EU membership referendum and campaigned with Vote Leave.